 What should you expect immediately after birth?

-The first few days after he is born, instead of producing what you might usually think of as milk, you’ll actually produce a fluid called colostrum that’s rich in protein and antibodies to help nourish and protect your baby.
+The first few days after they are born, instead of producing what you might usually think of as milk, you’ll actually produce a fluid called colostrum that’s rich in protein and antibodies to help nourish and protect your baby.
 It’s often called “liquid gold” because of its golden color and just how good it is for infants.
 Rich in vitamins and minerals, colostrum will help your baby’s new digestive system function properly, pass along immunity, and help them gain weight.
 You’ll only produce a little since your new baby’s tummy is so small at this point — quality, not quantity, is important here.

 When can you expect to be producing milk?